-These drugs fight off the damage caused by autoimmune diseases such as RA.
+These drugs fight the damage caused by autoimmune diseases such as RA.
 However, these drugs can also make you more prone to illness and infection.
-If your doctor gives you one of these drugs, they’ll watch you closely during treatment.
+If your doctor prescribes one of these drugs, they’ll monitor you closely during treatment.

-These drugs come in oral and injectable forms.
-They include:
+These drugs come in oral and injectable forms, like cyclophosphamide (Cytoxan).